biography

 later years

 Despite guest appearances on such popular programs as Batman and the offer of a recurring role on The Doris Day Show, Bergerac threw in the towel on his 15-year acting career in the late 1960s for a lucrative business career.
 He became president of Revlon's European division in 1971.
 After a brief third marriage in 1968, he married again in 1975.
 In the mid 1970s, Bergerac's brother, well-known executive Michel Bergerac, became president of Revlon International.
 Sadly, Jacques Bergerac passed away on June 15, 2014, at the age of 87.
-He is survived by his daughters Mimi and Diane.jacques bergerac dvds available from amazon.com
+He was survived by his daughters Mimi and Diane.

 filmography